ast-grep/ast-grep.github.io/website/blog/typed-napi.md

 exportStmt.field('declaration') // refine to SgNde<'function_declaration'> | SgNode<'variable_declaration'> ...
 ```

+You don't need to explicitly spell out the kind!
+It is both **concise** and **correct**.

-### Exhaustive Checking via `sgNode.kindToRefine`
+### Exhaustive Check via `sgNode.kindToRefine`

+ast-grep/napi also introduced a new property `kindToRefine` to refine the node to a specific kind.

 Why do we need the `kindToRefine` property given that we already have a `kind()` method?

+First, `kind` is a method in the existing API and we prefer not to have a breaking change.

-TypeScript cannot narrow type via a method call.
+Secondly, TypeScript cannot narrow type via a method call.
 It can only narrow type via a property access.

-Also `kindToRefine` is a getter under the hood powered by napi.
+In terms of implementation, `kindToRefine` is a getter under the hood powered by napi.
 It is less efficient thant JavaScript's object property access.
 Actually, it will call Rust function from JavaScript, which is as expensive as the `kind()` method.

-To bring user's awareness to this performance implication and to make a backward compatible API change, we introduce the `kindToRefine` property.
+To bring user's awareness to this **performance** implication and to make a backward compatible API change, we introduce the `kindToRefine` property.

-It is mostly useful for a union type of nodes with specific kinds
+It is mostly useful for a union type of nodes with specific kinds, guiding you to write a **correct** AST program.
+You can use it in tandem with the union type returned by `RefinedNode` to exhaustively check all possible kinds of nodes.

 ```typescript
 const func: SgNode<'function_declaration'> | SgNode<'arrow_function'>